hauntsaninja/pyp/README.md

 - Some of them have custom syntax for in-process command chaining, which can be convenient.
 - Some of them have specialised support for things like JSON input or running shell commands.
 - Some of them expose the input in interesting ways with custom line / file / stream objects.
-- Some of them have more advanced options for error handling.
+- Some of them have more advanced options for error handling (although none of them have pyp's great tracebacks).
 - None of them have powerful configuration like pyp.
 - None of them have anything like `--explain`.

-For whatever it's worth, I've listed these projects in approximate order of my personal preference.
+For whatever it's worth, I've listed the projects above in approximate order of my personal preference.

 ### [mario](https://github.com/python-mario/mario)